kel-z/UBC-Course-Scout/README.md

 - Rules tab will now update accordingly when the user removes a watch-listed section.

 v1.2:
-- Added a "rules" tab to facilitate switching courses.
+- Added a "rules" tab to facilitate switching sections.
     - The user can specify to drop one of their registered sections before the tool registers in a section on the watch-list.
 - Cleaned up requirements.txt.
 - Added asynchrony to section refreshes.